When Is Hogwarts Legacy Set?

 “a once-weekly swim in the boys’ toilets on the ground floor, first refusal on stale bread from the kitchen for throwing purposes, and a new hat – to be custom-made by Madame Bonhabille of Paris.”

 Avalanche has specified that the game will commence in the later 1800s however, which is sad news for anyone wishing to see a Peeves stand-off first-hand.

-- For more information on how Dumbledore fits into the Legacy timeline, check out our guide Is Dumbledore in Hogwarts Legacy?
+- For more information on the Legacy timeline, check out our guide on the Hogwarts Legacy Headmaster.